Associate Professor of Information Technology Practice

-- 2016, Masters, Computer Science, University of Southern California
+- Bachelor's Degree, Computer Science, University of Southern California

-Sanjay Madhav is a Senior Lecturer in the Information Technology Program, where he teaches several programming and video game programming courses.
+Sanjay Madhav is an Associate Professor of Information Technology Practice and teaches several programming and video game programming courses.
 His flagship course is an undergraduate-level game programming course that he has taught since 2008, but he has taught several other course topics including game engines, data structures, and compiler development.
-He is the lead faculty for both the Computer Programming and Video Game Programming minors.
+He is the lead faculty for the Video Game Programming minor, and also is heavily involved in the Computer Programming minor.

-Sanjay is the author of Game Programming Algorithms and Techniques and co-author of Multiplayer Game Programming.
+Sanjay is the author of Game Programming in C++, Game Programming Algorithms and Techniques, and co-author of Multiplayer Game Programming.
 He is also the recipient of the Information Technology Program's 2015 Award for Outstanding Faculty and the Viterbi School of Engineering's 2016 Dean's Award for Innovation in Teaching and Education.

-Sanjay has a BS and MS in Computer Science, and is pursuing a Ph.D. in Computer Science, all from USC.
+Sanjay has both a BS and MS in Computer Science from USC.

 - 2015 Information Technology Program Award for Outstanding Faculty